 Delegate administrator support

 If your organization needs multiple administrators, you can create administrator roles in your Google Admin console.
 Administrator roles let you grant administrators access to settings they need while blocking access to settings they don't need.
-Delegating administrator support allows users with super admin rights to create user roles and assign privileges specific to Chrome devices for meetings.
-There are two levels of privilege that can be granted, Chrome devices for meetings with or without Calendar.
+Delegating administrator support allows users with super admin rights to create user roles and assign privileges specific to Google meeting room hardware.
+There are two levels of privilege that can be granted, Google meeting room hardware with or without Calendar.

 Create a delegated administrator role